The Sports Law Review: Germany

 vi Riot prevention

-The debate75 about whether professional football clubs or the football league should be held liable for the costs of police operations in connection with Bundesliga games was settled in March 2019 by the Federal Administrative Court (BVerwG), which confirmed the legality of a new state law of Bremen76, according to which costs for police operations can be claimed from the person or entity (e.g., an event organiser) in whose interest the operation took place.77 The costs must be reasonable and cannot be charged to the event organiser and individual perpetrators (e.g., rioting fans) at the same time.
+The debate77 about whether professional football clubs or the football league should be held liable for the costs of police operations in connection with Bundesliga games was settled in March 2019 by the Federal Administrative Court (BVerwG), which confirmed the legality of a new state law of Bremen78, according to which costs for police operations can be claimed from the person or entity (e.g., an event organiser) in whose interest the operation took place.79 The costs must be reasonable and cannot be charged to the event organiser and individual perpetrators (e.g., rioting fans) at the same time.

-In football, the rules and regulations of the DFB show a twofold approach: the DFB obliges Bundesliga clubs to employ fan commissioners78 and subsidises several fan projects.
-On the other hand, Section 9(a) of the DFB Legal and Procedural Rules provides for the strict liability of clubs for the behaviour of their supporters and spectators.79 The rules go as far as to provide that both the home club and the away club are responsible for incidents of any kind in the stadium area before, during and after the game.
+In football, the rules and regulations of the DFB show a twofold approach: the DFB obliges Bundesliga clubs to employ fan commissioners80 and subsidises several fan projects.
+On the other hand, Section 9(a) of the DFB Legal and Procedural Rules provides for the strict liability of clubs for the behaviour of their supporters and spectators.81 The rules go as far as to provide that both the home club and the away club are responsible for incidents of any kind in the stadium area before, during and after the game.
+Section 9(a) is currently under review by the BGH in a proceeding initiated by the club Carl Zeiss Jena against an arbitral award for an alleged violation of the ordre public, after the arbitral tribunal had found that the club was strictly liable for rioting spectators.82 A decision is expected in November 2021.

-Finally, the DFB also provides Guidelines for the Consistent Application of Stadium Bans.84 In this regard, the Federal Constitutional Court has confirmed that a club may impose a nationwide stadium ban against a rioting spectator on the basis of objective facts, if there is a risk that the person in question may engage in misconduct again in the future.85
+Finally, the DFB also provides Guidelines for the Consistent Application of Stadium Bans.87 In this regard, the Federal Constitutional Court has confirmed that a club may impose a nationwide stadium ban against a rioting spectator on the basis of objective facts, if there is a risk that the person in question may engage in misconduct again in the future.88

 Commercialisation of sports events